 Comparison

-Wedding Memory vs Google Photos for Weddings
+Wedding Memory vs Google Photos for weddings

 Google Photos is a free, general-purpose photo and video storage service by Google.
 Wedding Memory is a purpose-built wedding content platform that costs $299 one-time.
 While Google Photos can store wedding photos, it lacks wedding-specific features like a digital guestbook, chapter organization, QR code guest access, and the ability to combine professional videographer content with guest uploads in one gallery.
 Wedding Memory requires only a nickname from guests; Google Photos requires every participant to have a Google account.